A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Information-dependent behavioural changes

-\begin{remark} A model similar to \eqref{modelbehH} has been proposed in \cite{roosa2022}, where the authors included, in a much more complicated system (including, among other features, human demography, stages of mosquito life cycle and additional interventions on the mosquito population) the possibility that only susceptible individuals could change their behaviour with rates dependent on the information on the current prevalence (i.e. in our notation, $J\coloneqq I_H$), while they assumed that the protective behaviour in the infected and removed classes is static.
-Thus, the model here proposed represents an extension of the model presented in \cite{roosa2022} to the case where all human individuals can change their behaviour according to a possibly delayed information on the prevalence. \end{remark} In the following, for the sake of simplicity, we take $g(x)=x$ and, as common in the literature \cite{d2022behavioral, d2007vaccinating}, we assume that
+\begin{remark} A model similar to \eqref{VBsystemAP} was proposed in~\cite{roosa2022}, where the authors considered a much more complex system (including, among other features, human demography, stages of the mosquito life cycle, and additional interventions targeting the mosquito population) and allowed only susceptible individuals to change their behaviour with rates dependent on the current prevalence (i.e. in our notation, $J\coloneqq I_H$).
+In contrast, protective behaviour in the infected and removed classes was assumed to be static.
+The model proposed here extends that of~\cite{roosa2022} by allowing all human individuals to adjust their behaviour according to possibly delayed information on the prevalence. \end{remark} In the following, for the sake of simplicity, we assume, as is common in the literature~\cite{d2022behavioral, d2007vaccinating}, that the memory kernel is given by

-i.e. $K$ is an Erlang distribution density function with shape parameter $n$ and mean $\varphi=n/k$ ($k$ is the rate of the distribution) and standard deviation $\sigma=\sqrt{n}/k$.
-This ``simplifying'' assumption on $K$ allows us to use the Linear Chain Trick \cite{macdonald1989} to reduce the equation for $J$ to a system of ODEs.
-In particular, for $n=1$ one can rewrite the equation for $J$ as
+that is, $K$ is the density function of an Erlang distribution with shape parameter $n$, mean $\varphi = n/k$ (where $k$ is the rate parameter), and standard deviation $\sigma = \sqrt{n}/k$.
+This ``simplifying'' assumption on $K$ allows us to use the Linear Chain Trick~\citep{macdonald_time_1978, macdonald1989} to reduce the equation for $J$ to a system of ODEs \citep{diekmann2018finite}.
+In particular, for $n=1$, one can rewrite the equation for $J$ as

 while for $n\ge 1$, it can be reduced to the following system of ODEs:

 with $Z_n =J$.